chenhowa/CS340_database_viewer/README.md

 * Pure Javascript, using built-in data structures and a functional-style of programming.
 * Pure Javascript, using the Model-View-Controller design pattern (perhaps this can be combined with the previous point).
 * Pure Javascript, but with the aid of solid, widely-used libraries--If I can find them.
 I have little experience with finding and using non-standard libraries in any language.
 React, and some sort of testing framework, maybe?
+Also things like libraries for assertions, enums, and pattern matching, to make testing and error-handling better than native Javascript provides for.
 * A language that compiles (transpiles?) to Jasascript, like Elm or ClojureScript.
 Ideally it would be almost a purely functional language, to teach me something new.
 * A language like Rust for at least the back-end.
 Rust is just a language I hope to get good at using, and to perhaps use in systems